Timber Defects Explained: Causes, Types, Identification, and Long-Term Impact

 Knots

 Knots are perhaps the most common and recognizable timber defect.
 They form where branches grow from the trunk, creating areas of interrupted grain.
+The wood fibers have to detour around the knot, which is why boards often fail right at that point under heavy stress.
+It's a natural weak spot — the grain runs around the knot instead of straight through it.

 Knots are classified as: